vacanza/holidays/CONTRIBUTING.rst

 When contributing with fixes and new features, please start forking/branching from the `beta branch`_ to work on the latest code and reduce merging issues.

-Contributed PRs_ are required to include valid test coverage **(95% minimum, 100% whenever possible)** in order to be merged.
+Contributed PRs_ are required to include valid test coverage **(the goal is 100% coverage)** in order to be merged.
+Please don't hesitate to ask for help if you'read struggling with tests.

 Thanks a lot for your support.